-For validation of the simulator, we simulate ET liver allocation 200 times between 01-01-2016 and 31-12-2019.
-We allocate all donors with livers transplanted through ELAS in this simulation period, and include all candidates who had an active waitlist status (HU / T) within this period.
-We exclude candidates transplanted with a living donor (because ELAS is only used to allocate deceased donor livers), and candidates whose country of listing changes (29 listings in total).
-For simulation, we use actual donor arrival times and actual candidate status histories, which were completed with the future status imputation procedure described in Appendix \ref{app:imp_proc}.
+For input-output validation, we simulate Eurotransplant liver allocation 200 times between January 1, 2016, and December 31, 2019.
+The donor input stream consists of all donors reported in this period whose livers were transplanted after allocation through ELAS.
+The candidate input stream consists of all patients who had an active waiting list status (HU / T) in the simulation period.
+We exclude candidates who were transplanted with a living donor, because ELAS is only used to allocate deceased-donor livers, and candidates whose country of listing changes (29 listings in total).
+For simulation, we use actual donor arrival times and actual candidate status histories, which were completed with the future status imputation procedure described in Appendix \ref{app:imputation}.
 For each of the 200 simulation runs, a different file with candidate status updates is used.
 These files differ in the counterfactual status updates that were imputed for each candidate.
-Summary statistics over the 200 simulation runs are compared to real summary statistics in Table \ref{tab:waitlist_validation} and Table \ref{tab:transplant_validation}.

-Table \ref{tab:waitlist_validation} shows the validation results with respect to waitlist outcomes.
-For each property of interest (first column), Table \ref{tab:waitlist_validation} shows the average and 95\%-interquantile range over 200 simulations (second column) and the real summary statistic (third column).
-Table \ref{tab:waitlist_validation} shows that the ELAS simulator is well-calibrated for the number of transplantations, the number of split livers, and the number of transplantations with a split graft.
-The simulator is also well-calibrated for the number of listings, the number of listings for a repeat transplantation, the number of waitlist removals, and the number of waitlist deaths, but the final waitlist size is on average 4.5\% larger in simulations than in reality.
-The ELAS simulator is also well-calibrated to the number of waitlist deaths per country, except for in Germany where the number of waitlist deaths is underestimated on average by 52 (-8.1\%) transplantations.
-Inspecting waitlist deaths by lab-MELD shows that the ELAS simulator underestimates the number of waitlist deaths in candidates with the highest MELD scores (-8.1\% for MELD 31-40) and HU/ACO candidates (-27.2\%), while the simulator overestimates the number of waitlist deaths in candidates with low MELD scores (+11.8\% for MELD 6-10).
+Table \ref{tab:tab2} shows the validation results with respect to waiting list outcomes.
+From Table \ref{tab:tab2}, it can be seen that the ELAS simulator is well-calibrated for the number of split liver transplantations, the number of listings, the number of listings for a repeat transplantation, the number of waiting list removals, and the number of waiting list deaths.
+A statistic for which the simulator is not well-calibrated is the active waiting list size at simulation termination, which is 4.5\% larger in simulations than in reality.
+The ELAS simulator is well-calibrated to the number of waiting list deaths per country, except for in Germany where the number of waiting list deaths is underestimated on average by 52 deaths (-8.1\%).
+Inspecting waiting list deaths by lab-MELD shows that the ELAS simulator underestimates the number of waiting list deaths in candidates with the highest MELD scores (-8.1\% for MELD 31--40) and HU / ACO candidates (-27.2\%), while the simulator overestimates the number of waiting list deaths in candidates with low MELD scores (+11.8\% for MELD 6--10).